 The sheriff's office has an Administrative Captain who works on finding, applying for and administering grants.
 He works on the budget, coordinates internal promotions and manages the fleet of vehicles.

-The Sheriff's Department has a support staff of civilian workers who are responsible for keeping the criminal justice records created by investigations and arrests.
+The Sheriff's Office has a support staff of civilian workers who are responsible for keeping the criminal justice records created by investigations and arrests.
 The staff transcribes taped interviews, enters wanted persons into the NCIC system and makes copies of documents for other agencies.
 Personnel handle the Uniform Crime Reports, statistics, and departmental mail.

 A staff member greets and screens visitors, and handles incoming phone calls.
 Another does payroll and budget.

 At critical incidents, such as Special Response Team call-outs, a staff person responds to provide immediate record-keeping functions.

 The Special Response Team's purpose is to handle "high risk" situations which the individual deputy is not trained or equipped to handle.
 These situations include barricaded subjects, hostage rescue, high risk fugitive arrests or search warrants, protective services, crowd control, institutional riots, and special event management.
 Members of this unit are trained and work as a team.
 SRT provides 24-hour coverage by means of a pager call-out to provide immediate response upon request.

 SRT has four components.
 The first is the most well-known, the Tactical team.
 Officers are trained as entry, arrest, sniper/observer teams.
 They work with handguns, long guns, less lethal, and chemical weapons.

 The Negotiations team is trained to deal with hostage-takers, barricaded suspects, and suicidal persons.